Technical deep dive

 )

-4. Protosession Logic
+4. Protosession logic

 There's a specific handler for tasks containing hits.Hit objects.
 It's implemented in protosessions package - protosessions.Handler function creates it.
 Here we meet the main principle of this design: